svenssonjoel/svenssonjoel.github.com/pages/src/hil_test_stm32/index.md

 There are a lot of instructions in the ARM Thumb1 and Thumb2 instruction sets.
 Well not a lot compared to X86, but still a lot if manual interaction is needed for every test.
-Still, this automation still leaves a lot of repetitive work if everything is to be tested.
+This automation still leaves a lot of repetitive work if every single opcode is to be tested.
 Will look for further automation as I progress.

 I hope you enjoyed reading and do not hesitate to contact me with questions